kdv123/TextPredictorPython/README.md

 # WordPredictor
-This class can make word and chracter level predictions based on an N-gram language mode.
+This python class makes word and chracter level predictions based on an N-gram language model.
 Language model queries are performed using the [KenLM library](https://kheafield.com/code/kenlm/).

 ## System requirements
 1. pip